Contact Us

 Vietnam's Tax System for Foreign Workers: What You Need to Understand

 Vietnam offers exciting opportunities for foreign workers, but navigating its tax system can present challenges.
 It’s essential to familiarize yourself with the tax obligations that apply to your foreign employees, whether they are long-term expatriates or short-term consultants.
 By understanding Vietnam’s tax system for foreign workers, you can provide valuable support to your expatriate staff, ensure compliance with local regulations, and help create a smooth working experience for your foreign talent in Vietnam.
-This guide aims to simplify tax in Vietnam for foreigners, ensuring you and your company achieve compliance.

 Tax for resident foreign workers